 You will need two different shades

-Remember, your complexion isn’t the same all year long.
-We suggest buying one concealer to match your skin in the summer and another for the winter.
-Later, you can blend the two for your in-between shades for the rest of the year.
-Undoubtedly, two shades mixed together will make for a smooth polished coverage which matches your skin tone.
+Remember, your complexion isn’t the same throughout the year.
+Buy one concealer to match your skin in the summer and another for the autmn/winter.
+Later, you can mix the two for your in-between shade for the rest of the year.

 Different colours cover different things